Undergraduate Linguistics MAJOR

 Departmental Honors Designation

-• All students graduating with at least a 3.8 GPA in the Linguistics Major are designated as graduating with Departmental Honors. [updated 5/2023, effective for AY2023-2023]
+- All students graduating with at least a 3.8 GPA in the Linguistics Major are designated as graduating with Departmental Honors. [updated 5/2023, effective Fall 2023]]

 Only those students completing a Senior Honors Thesis are eligible for High or Highest Honors.
 See below.